mobile app bar

 “He would [be the better boss].
 I call him the ‘Main Character.’
 That’s his contact name on my phone.
 He’s the main character for sure anywhere he goes.
 You just got to be around [him] and [you’ll know] he’s the main character.”

-He added that his father’s carefree and aloof personality is a front because, behind closed doors, he’s a valley of wisdom and knowledge and a savvy businessman, humble enough to hear everyone’s opinion.
-He said,
+Shareef added that his father’s carefree and aloof personality is just a front.
+Behind that, he’s a treasure trove of wisdom and knowledge, and a savvy businessman humble enough to hear everyone’s opinion.

 “He’ll listen to me on something but he’s super super smart.
 Way smarter than actually what most people would think.
-He’s a very intelligent person… He knows stuff you wouldn’t even expect him to know.”
+He’s a very intelligent person… He knows stuff you wouldn’t even expect him to know,” Shareef added.

-Shaquille O’Neal was never academically inclined, but was very street-smart.
-When he became a multi-millionaire overnight after getting drafted in 1992, he was modest enough to listen to those wiser than him.
+O’Neal was never academically inclined, but was always street-smart.
+When he became a multi-millionaire overnight after getting drafted in 1992, he was diligent enough to listen to those wiser than him in money matters.

 Shaq’s ingenious tactic to ensure his kids worked hard

-During an interview with Ellen DeGeneres, Shaq revealed his number 1 rule.
-He told his kids that they would either have to earn millions on their own like their father did.
-Or they’d have to work tirelessly in school to get a chunk of his wealth.
-He said,
+During an interview with Ellen DeGeneres, Shaq revealed his first rule of parenting.
+He has told his kids that they would either have to earn millions on their own like him, or they’d have to work tirelessly in school to get a chunk of his wealth.

 My most famous rule is: in order to touch any of my cheese, you have to present me two degrees.
 Their father is very successful.
 So, as a father, I’m not going to give them handouts.
-They have got to get a bachelors and a masters.”
+They have got to get a bachelors and a masters,” Shaq said.

-The four-time NBA champion’s thought process is understandable.
-He grew up in abject poverty and his family’s financial condition was in dire straits until he worked hard and became the first overall pick in the 1992 NBA draft.
+It is easy to fathom where the four-time NBA champion’s outlook comes from.
+Shaq grew up in abject poverty.
+His family’s financial condition was in dire straits until he became the first overall pick in the 1992 NBA draft.

-His kids grew up in mansions, surrounded by every amenity money could buy, which isn’t their fault.
-But it also didn’t help them understand how difficult gaining financial freedom is.
 O’Neal will obviously come to his children’s aid in their time of need.
-But he wants them to be able to stand on their own two feet without any handouts from their father.
+But he wants them to be able to stand on their own feet without any handouts from their father.

 Post Edited By:Pranay Mukherjee